APPENDICES

 ACADIA

-Oldest son Jean, fils, born in c1674, married Madeleine, daughter of Charles Melanson, at Port-Royal in c1696.
+Oldest son Jean, fils, also called le jeune, born in c1674, married Madeleine, daughter of Charles Melanson and Marie Dugas, at Port-Royal in c1696.
 They had five children, including three sons who married into the Granger and Gaudet families.
 Their daughter married into the Landry family.
 Jean, fils died at Port-Royal in c1707.

-Charles dit Bideau, born in c1678, married Marie, sister of his older brother's wife Madeleine, at Port-Royal in c1698.
+Charles dit Bideau, born in c1678, married Marie, another daughter of Charles Melanson and Marie Dugas, at Port-Royal in c1698.
 They had 13 children, including two sons who married into the Gaudet and Blanchard families.
 Five of their daughter married into the Gaudet, Lanoue, and Poirier families.

-Youngest son Antoine dit Blondin, born in c1680, married Marie, daughter of Claude Thériot, at Port-Royal in c1701.
+Youngest son Antoine dit Blondin, born in c1680, married Marie, daughter of Claude Thériot and Marie Gautrot, at Port-Royal in c1701.
 They had nine children, including three sons who married into the Dugas, Gaudet, and Melanson families.
 Their three daughter married into the Bourg and Granger families.
-Antoine died at Port-Royal in c1740, age 61.
+Antoine died at Annapolis Royal in c1740, age 61.
 One of his sons, Joseph, the one who married into the Gaudet family, moved to Chignecto.
-The others remained at Port-Royal.
+The others remained at Annapolis Royal.

-Jean, père remarried to Cécile, daughter of Charles Melanson and widow of Abraham Boudrot, in c1703.
+Jean, père remarried to Cécile, yet another daughter of Charles Melanson and Marie Dugas and widow of Abraham Boudrot, in c1703.
 She gave him three more children.
 Their two daughters married into the Boudrot, Fougère, and Dugas families.
 Their only son created a family of his own:

-Louis, born at Port-Royal in c1708, married Louise, daughter of Michel Haché dit Gallant, at Port-Lajoie, Île St.-Jean, today's Prince Edward Island, in June 1735.
+Louis, born at Port-Royal in c1708, married Louise, daughter of Michel Haché dit Gallant and Anne Cormier, at Port-La-Joye, Île St.-Jean, today's Prince Edward Island, in June 1735.
+In August 1752, a French official counted Louis, Louise, and six of their children at Tracadie, on the north shore of the island.

-In c1721, Jean, père left Port-Royal and took his second wife and their children to Port-Toulouse on Île Royale, now Cape Breton Island, far from the hated British.
+In c1721, Jean, père left Annapolis Royal and took his second wife and their children to Port-Toulouse on Île Royale, now Cape Breton Island, far from the hated British.
 He moved to Île St.-Jean in c1728, where he died at Tracadie in the mid-1730s, in his 80s.
-Some of his descendants remained on the island, at Port-Lajoie and St.-Pierre-du-Nord.
+Some of his descendants remained on the island, at Port-La-Joye and Tracadie.

 LE GRAND DÉRANGEMENT